Coffee bar essentials: a barista-approved coffee nook

 Coffee Beans

 A key ingredient for good coffee is investing in the best beans.
 Ashley Palmer-Watts, Michelin Star Chef and founder of Artisan Coffee Company, says 'beans are the basics of coffee.
-You don't need to get drawn into appetising packaging and pictures of mountains and forests in the store, just keep it simple.
-Buy the beans that you like and always try to buy the best'.
+You don't need to get drawn into appetizing packaging and pictures of mountains and forests in the store, just keep it simple.
+Buy the beans that you like and always try to buy the best.'
 I've tried all of his coffee beans and would highly recommend them.
 His decaf coffee is especially incredible; I wouldn't be able to tell the difference.
 If you want good caffeinated coffee, I'd recommend his rich and chocolatey blend, The Heroine.

 The best place to start is with medium roast beans.
 These will meet the needs of the average coffee drinker.
 I always look for organic beans, where possible, and try to go for blends rather than single roasts.
-These tend to have more well-rounded flavors, because they draw on notes from a range of bean types.
+These tend to have more well-rounded flavors because they draw on notes from a range of bean types.

 Union's organic coffee blend is zesty and rich.
 The medium roast beans give a bold and full-bodied taste, perfect for every coffee drinker.
 Union are all about coffee ethics.
 They're a certified B Corp company too.